jomic/cov-sim/README.md

 # How to use a generated graph

-If a graph has been saved to a file (under the format `file_format_advanced`), it can be read and used for a simulation.
+If a graph has been saved to a file (under the format `"file_format_advanced"`), it can be read and used for a simulation.
 To use the graph stored in `sw-2R-fromFile.txt`, paste or type:

 `bin/cov-sim -ip < sw-2R-fromFile.json`